 2006 saw a record number of births, even more than the start of the Baby Boom.
 So, Gen Z is a big generation.

 Consequently, whatever patterns and attitudes emerge will have a substantial overall impact.
 We’ll have to wait and see if they continue to push off marriage and if divorce rates continue to decline.
-Though if they continue Millenial trends, their divorce rate seems likely to remain relatively low.
+However, if they continue Millenial trends, their divorce rate seems likely to remain relatively low.

-While it’s still far too early to look at Gen Z for much concrete information, they promise to be an interesting lens through which to view divorce by generation.
+While it’s still too early to look at Gen Z for much concrete information, they promise to be an interesting lens through which to view divorce by generation.

 Related Reading: Is the 50% Divorce Rate a Lie?